cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/plugins.rst

 If you deployed the ``custom-transforms`` artifact as a system artifact, the scope is ``system``.
 If you deployed the ``custom-transforms`` artifact as a user artifact, the scope is ``user``.

-You can verify that the plugins in your newly added artifact are available to its parent by using the :ref:`RESTful Artifact API <http-restful-api-artifact-available-plugins>` to list plugins of a specific type.
+You can verify that the plugins in your newly-added artifact are available to its parent by using the :ref:`RESTful Artifact API <http-restful-api-artifact-available-plugins>` to list plugins of a specific type.
 For example, to check if ``cdap-etl-batch`` can access the plugins in the ``custom-transforms`` artifact: